EcZachly/video-game-training-sql/README.md

 -- This [tutorial](https://daily-dev-tips.com/posts/installing-postgresql-on-a-mac-with-homebrew/) is what I used
 - Window
 -- This [tutorial](https://www.sqlshack.com/how-to-install-postgresql-on-windows/) is what I used
-2. Use the data dump and pg_restore to create a new database.
+2. Use the data dump at the root of this directory and pg_restore to create a new database.
 ```
 pg_restore -U <yourusername> -d postgres --no-owner "halo-data.dump"
 ```